 Now divide the 11 bits into 4 bits function code (0010) and 7 bits NodeID (0000001)

-First we transfer the bit-stream into a record structure of uint-variables (CAN_level_in_demo_rec)
+First, we transfer the bit-stream into a record structure of uints (CAN_level_in_demo_rec)

-Hence, the first data we receive is Byte 0, then we receive Byte 1 etc.
+Hence, the first data we receive is Byte 0, then we receive Byte 1 for example.

 So the operation we need to perform is this:

-In the CAN-hardware-interface we need to indicate which bits from the CAN-telegram that must move into which parts of the data structure of the CAN_level_in_demo_rec.
+We need to tell the CAN-hardware-interface, which bits from the CAN-telegram that must move into which parts of the data structure of the CAN_level_in_demo_rec.

 We have a total of 4 elements (Voltage_0, Voltage_1, Digital_in_0 and Digital_in_1).

-Each element need to be defined inside the CAN-hardware interface, through the instance constant “CAN_telegram_mapping_table”
+Each element need to be inside the CAN-hardware interface, through the instance constant “CAN_telegram_mapping_table”

-Reserved is not used.
+We do not use Reserved.
 CAN_variable_endian can be “little” or “big”.
 In our case it is little.

-The size indicates number of bits to be transferred (and NOT the size of the data structure element), and the Offsets must be in bits.
+The size shows the number of bits to be sent (and NOT the size of the data structure element), and the Offsets must be in bits.

-Note that for the first 3 elements, offset and size are identical for the CAN-telegram and the CAN_level_in_demo_rec, but for element 4 (Digital_in_1) the offset in CAN is 33, whereas it is 40 in the CAN_level_in_demo_rec
+Note that for the first three elements, offset and size are the same for the CAN-telegram, and the CAN_level_in_demo_rec.
+But for element 4 (Digital_in_1) the offset in CAN is 33, whereas it is 40 in the CAN_level_in_demo_rec.

-Now we have data in CAN_level_in_demo_rec, but the data are represented as Quints and in fact they are floats (Voltage_0 and Voltage_1) and Booleans (Digital_in_0 and Digital_in_1), hence we map from CAN_level_in_demo_rec to a structure of floats and booleans that we call COPP_level_in_demo_rec.
+Now we have data in CAN_level_in_demo_rec.
+But the data are represented as Quints, when in fact, they are floats (Voltage_0 and Voltage_1) and Booleans (Digital_in_0 and Digital_in_1).
+So we map from CAN_level_in_demo_rec to a structure of floats and booleans that we call COPP_level_in_demo_rec.